 Blue Waters Professors

-These University of Illinois faculty members from a range of fields have been selected as Blue Waters Professors, an honor that comes with substantial computing and data resources intended to boost their research efforts.
+These University of Illinois faculty members from a range of fields were awarded Blue Waters Professorships, an honor that comes with substantial computing and data resources intended to boost their research efforts.

 Aleksei Aksimentiev, associate professor, Physics, has done pioneering work on nanoscale biological and synthetic motors, transmembrane transport, and DNA replication that has resulted in the development of new computational strategies for modeling nano-bio systems and technological breakthroughs in DNA sequencing.
 He is using Blue Waters to determine the molecular mechanism of a key step in the DNA repair process.